awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/setup-website/_index.en.md

 }
 ```

-3.2 Change your [console](https://us-east-1.console.aws.amazon.com/console)’s region to **US West 1 (N. Virginia)** using the Region Selector in the upper right corner.

-3.3 Upload the `config.json` into the **passive-secondary-** bucket by repeating the steps from section 2.
+3.2 Upload the `config.json` into the **passive-secondary-** bucket by repeating the steps from section 2.